Ant Exchange Top (antexchange.top, antcurrency.info, & more)

 Welcome to our Ant Exchange Top Scam Portal, in which we collect information regarding a scam at AntExchange.top

-On April 26, 2023, a California, USA person who reports losing $1000 posted the following complaint at the BBB (Better Business Bureau) regarding a cryptocurrency scam:
+On April 26, 2023, a person from California, USA who reports losing $1000 posted the following complaint at the BBB (Better Business Bureau) regarding a cryptocurrency scam:

 I was contacted by a person who later showed me how to trade on the AntExchange.top platform.
 However, I encountered difficulties when attempting to withdraw funds as I was unable to do so.